Gunmen kill nine Pakistani nationals in southeastern Iran

 Earlier in the day, Iran’s semi-official Mehr News Agency reported the attack in Saravan in Sistan-Baluchestan province.
 It identified the dead only as foreign nationals and said no individuals or groups had claimed responsibility for the shootings.

+The province’s deputy governor, Alireza Marhamati, told official news agency IRNA that according to survivors of the incident, “three armed people shot at the foreigners after entering their residence and fled the scene”.
+He confirmed the toll of nine deaths and said three others were wounded.

 The Baluch rights group Haalvash said on its website that the victims were Pakistani labourers who lived at a car repair shop where they worked.
-Three others were wounded, it added.

 Calling the attack a “terrorist incident”, Pakistan’s foreign ministry said it was in touch with Iranian authorities and had asked Tehran to investigate the incident.